Table of Contents

 Security Software

 Keeping confidential information secure is hard enough when working in the office.
 When employees have the freedom to work from home, the security risk grows and can be harder to control.
-Educating employees of this priority is essential and utilizing tools will greatly help.
-Examples of these tools are a VPN, authentication apps, antivirus software, remote wiping and so much more.
+Educating employees on data security is essential, and utilizing tools will greatly help.
+Examples of these tools are a VPN (which allows employees to connect to a secure network no matter where they are), authentication apps, antivirus software, remote wiping and so much more.
+These tools will give you peace of mind that the sensitive or confidential data employees are working with isn’t compromised while they are away from the office.

 Natalie graduated with a Bachelor’s degree in Human Resources Management in 2020.
 Following her schooling, she completed an additional HR internship and is currently an Associate HR Operations Specialist.
 She loves working in HR and fully intends to further her education alongside her career.